THE LITTLE THEATRE THAT COULD:

 It was important to us that Bas Bleu secure its own home.
 Theatre is a collaborative art form and we wanted a nurturing space where artists and students could practice, hone and improve their craft as well as develop creative new works.
 Our mission is to present outstanding theater that inspires both audience and artist alike in an intimate “salon” setting.
 Bas Bleu’s goal is to enrich the cultural life of the region and, in so doing, add to the common cultural experience that bonds us all to our community and the world around us.

-In March, 1993 we rented an empty store-front at 216 Pine Street in Old Town, Fort Collins, CO, and over the next seven months renovated it into a 49-seat theatre.
-We opened in October, 1994 with the first ever Fort Collins productions of Samuel Beckett’s “Krapp’s Last Tape” and “Happy Days”.
-Our small size allowed us to take huge risks and tackle challenging works that would simply not have been possible in a larger, more commercial or profit driven theatre.
+In March 1993 we rented an empty store-front at 216 Pine Street in Old Town, Fort Collins, CO, and over the next seven months renovated it into a 49-seat theatre.
+We opened in October 1994 with the first-ever Fort Collins productions of Samuel Beckett’s “Krapp’s Last Tape” and “Happy Days”.
+Our small size allowed us to take huge risks and tackle challenging works that would simply not have been possible in a larger, more commercial or profit-driven theatre.
 Although tiny, together with very positive media response, we managed to build a devoted and passionate audience who helped establish us through enthusiastic word of mouth.

 Over the next ten years, as we built our reputation and resources, our improbable dream took hold.
 In 2003, having outgrown our small theatre, we began a $1.5M Phase 1 Capital Campaign to purchase and renovate the historic Giddings Building at the corner of Pine and Willow Streets into a 106-seat theatre and lobby art gallery.
-There was significant risk as it was located “across the tracks” in the so-called undesirable part of town.
+There was a significant risk as it was located “across the tracks” in the so-called undesirable part of town.
 However, it also sits in the historic heart of our community very close to the site of the original Fort Collins and nearby the beautiful Cache La Poudre River.

-Built in 1910 by Frank Giddings, the building was designed to accommodate the Giddings’ Western Steel Headgate Company, which made large control gates for irrigation systems important to the early agricultural growth, particularly the sugar beet industry, of the region.
+Erected in 1910 by Frank Giddings, the building was designed to accommodate the Giddings’ Western Steel Headgate Company, which made large control gates for irrigation systems important to the early agricultural growth, particularly the sugar beet industry, of the region.
 The original architectural challenge in 1910 was to provide an open indoor space of 6,600 square feet without using any vertical support posts in the interior.
-To do so, the designers used trusses that extend the entire 60-foot width of the building, which today provide interior space ideal for Bas Bleu Theatre.
+To do so, the designers used trusses that extend the entire 60-foot width of the building, which today provides interior space ideal for the Bas Bleu Theatre.

 Bas Bleu marched across those formidable railroad tracks and became the pioneer and pacesetter in the revitalization of this historic area, the arts and culture district today known as “Beet Street”, and the Giddings Building went from producing augers to actors in 102 days.
 We partially renovated the interior of the venue and opened with “Angels in America” by Tony Kushner in a community-wide collaborative project with OpenStage Theatre, Colorado State University Theatre Program and the Museum of Contemporary Art among others.